-There are over 9,000 greenhouses in the United States according to the United States Census of Agriculture in 2017, an increase of 115% from seven years earlier.
-However, 90% of these farms are small-less than 8,000 square feet in area.
 Large-scale greenhouse operators have the largest market position and own and operate hundreds to thousands of acres of greenhouse.
 Most of the companies have the major portions of their operations in Mexico and Canada, but all are either looking to develop, are developing, or have already developed U.S.-based high-tech greenhouses.
 These companies include Mastronardi Produce Ltd. and Pure Flavour.

 We potentially compete with traditional greenhouse producers, as well as CEA companies using high technology greenhouses such as AppHarvest, Bright Farms, and Revol Greens.
-We also potentially compete against vertical farming operators, including AeroFarms, Bowery Farming, and Plenty.
+We also potentially compete against vertical farming operators, including AeroFarms, Bowery Farming, Gotham Greens, Little Leaf Farms, and Plenty.

-We believe that our Stack & Flow TechnologyTM, modular and distributed approach, and local branded product diversity provide competitive advantages over our peers as the mainstream facility formats in CEA present a challenging trade-off between yield and operating/capital costs.
+We believe that our patented Stack & Flow Technology®, modular and distributed approach, and local branded product diversity provide competitive advantages over our peers as the mainstream facility formats in CEA present a challenging trade-off between yield and operating/capital costs.
 Each method, independently, brings key challenges, including (a) inability to maximize revenue without consistent yield; (b) poor profitability with high costs; (c) limited retail relationships and lack of product diversity; and (d) inability to scale quickly and effectively.
 Local Bounti leverages a hybrid of vertical and greenhouse growing formats, which efficiently unites the best aspects of both technologies, resulting in increased volumes and year-round production.
 In addition, this model results in 1.5 to 2.0 times the yield of comparable greenhouse farms.